anon-blue/anon.blue/README.txt

                                                   shiy
-             what did u say? cg a awhata whata wah      what are you diong now u uuuuuuuuthis is my place, in fggt, my favorite one hof course can you write righ t here, right now?                           wonderfuuuuuuuuuuuuuuuuuuuuuuuuu!!! hahahahahahahahahahahahaha
+             what did u say? cg a awhata whata wah      what are you diong now u uuuuuuuuthis is my place, in fggt, my favorite one hof course can you write righ t here, right noho                           wonderfuuuuuuuuuuuuuuuuuuuuuuuuu!!! hahahahahahahahahahahahaha

            u this shit! you were hacked